aasthakumar/CMPE-266-Project/README.md

     10. Create 2 roles - SNSPublishRole and RekognitionIAM Role using AWS IAM service Specify the following policy for SNSPublishRole -- see the attached file (SNSPolicy).
 Replace the arn with sns topic arn and kinesis stream arn created in step 8 and 9.
     Specify the following policy for RekognitionIAM role using the attached file(RekognitionIAM).
 Replace the arn with kinesis stream arn created in step 9.
+    11. Finally create a lambda function - Use the attached file for code (Lambda)